 MITIGATING CREDENTIAL STEALING WITH RELIAQUEST GREYMATTER

-GreyMatter, ReliaQuest’s SaaS security platform, helps mitigate credential stealing by integrating and normalizing data from disparate technologies including SIEM, EDR, multi-cloud, and point tools to provide a unified view for detecting, investigating, and threat hunting – all within the GreyMatter UI.
+GreyMatter, ReliaQuest’s SaaS security platform, helps mitigate credential stealing by integrating and normalizing data from disparate technologies including SIEM, EDR, multi-cloud, and point tools to provide a unified view for detecting, investigating, and threat hunting—all within the GreyMatter UI.
 Through GreyMatter, security teams can leverage custom detection content to identify and investigate activity that may indicate credential theft.
-With an integrated threat hunting feature, GreyMatter allows for a security teams to proactively search over large periods of time for suspicious LSASS activity on an EDR.
+With an integrated threat hunting feature, GreyMatter allows for a security teams to proactively search over large periods of time to detect LSASS dump on an EDR.
 By automating across the security lifecycle, ReliaQuest GreyMatter aggregates, de-dupes and enriches alerts from across your security ecosystem to serve up a research package, providing analysts with all of the telemetry and recommendations they need, in one place, to prosecute and remediate threats.